'Fanfare'

 b.
 1919

-Gaillardia x grandiflora 'Fanfare' is a hybrid Blanket Flower, a cross between G. aristata & G. pulchella.
-It was developed in Sussex & first marketed through the Farplants nursery collective in the UK.
+Gaillardia x grandiflora 'Fanfare' is a hybrid Blanket Flower, a cross between two North American native wildflowers, G. aristata & G. pulchella.
+'Fanfare' was developed in Sussex & first marketed through the Farplants nursery collective in the UK.
 It is only quite recently (in 2003) available in the USA, but by 2005 already something of a standard offering in independent Northwest nurseries.

 My first two clumps died out of the garden after one good year.
-I'd perhaps had them in much too rugged & dry a location, for even drought-tolerant plants have their limitations, but I was never quite sure why they didn't perennialize well.
-Presently there is a patch planted not in the Garden of Paghat but at SinLur Gardens, in a sunny spot that gets moderate watering in well-draining organically rich soil.
+I'd perhaps had them in much too rugged & dry a location, for even drought-tolerant plants have their limitations, but I was never quite sure why they didn't perennialize.
+A year or two later I installed a patch in a friend's garden wehre I was doing some landscaping, in a sunny spot that got moderate watering in well-draining organically rich soil.

 'Fanfare' possesses vibrant, large (over three inches), & rather strange flowers.
 Gaillardia blossoms give the general impression of unusually bright pumped-up daisies, & 'Fanfare' is more than usually bright.
 On closer examination, one realizes that each radiating petal is actually a distinct trumpet-flower.